Chaotic scene as Republicans disrupt impeachment deposition

-WASHINGTON (AP) — Republicans briefly brought House Democrats’ impeachment investigation to a halt Wednesday as around two dozen GOP House members stormed into a closed-door deposition with a Defense Department official.
-Democrats said the move compromised national security as some of them brought electronic devices into a secure room.
+WASHINGTON (AP) — Republicans briefly brought the Democrat-led impeachment investigation to a halt when around two dozen GOP House members stormed into a closed-door deposition with a Defense Department official.
+Democrats said the move compromised national security because some of the Republicans took electronic devices into a secure room.

+The protest by Republican lawmakers on Wednesday captured national attention, drawing the focus away from the testimony of a top U.S. diplomat who told lawmakers just a day earlier that he was told President Donald Trump was withholding military aid from Ukraine unless the country’s president pledged to investigate Democrats.

-The GOP maneuver delayed a deposition with Laura Cooper, a senior Defense Department official who oversees Ukraine policy, until midafternoon.
-The interview began roughly five hours behind schedule, after a security check by Capitol officials.
+The maneuver delayed a deposition with Laura Cooper, a senior Defense Department official who oversees Ukraine policy, until midafternoon.
+The interview began roughly five hours behind schedule, after a security check by Capitol officials, and ended after roughly four hours.

-As a series of diplomats have been interviewed in the probe, several of them detailing President Donald Trump’s efforts to persuade Ukraine to investigate a political rival, many Republicans have been silent on the president’s behavior.
-But they have been outspoken about their disdain for Democrats and the impeachment process, saying it is unfair even though they have been in the room questioning witnesses and hearing the testimony.
+As a series of diplomats have been interviewed in the impeachment probe, many Republicans have been silent on the president’s conduct.
+But they have been outspoken about their disdain for Democrats and the impeachment process, saying it is unfair to them even though they have been in the room questioning witnesses and hearing the testimony.

 “The members have just had it, and they want to be able to see and represent their constituents and find out what’s going on,” said Ohio Rep. Jim Jordan, the top Republican on the House Oversight and Reform panel.
 That committee is one of three leading the investigation, and its members are allowed into the closed-door hearings.